surajs18/LET-S-WORK-/README.md

 You can run the application just by double clicking on the To-Do.html file.

-Copyrighted by Suraj S S/O Santosh Kumar S.
+Copyrighted by Suraj S S/O Santosh Kumar S work uploaded on 17 Apr 2022.